 He starred in a small ensemble cast in the film, Respect 101, which was selected for the Cannes Film Festival Short Film Corner.
 He also played the tormented Lukas, in the new feature film, The Reckoning, starring Jonathan LaPaglia and Luke Hemsworth, which won Best Director at the British Independent Film Festival, awarded to writer and director, John V. Soto.

-Conrad now resides in New York City where he has starred in the Miami Webfest Selected web series, Dating and Auditioning and the Off-Broadway production of The Drunken City by Adam Bock.
+Conrad was based in in New York City where he has starred in the Miami Webfest Selected web series, Dating and Auditioning and the Off-Broadway production of The Drunken City by Adam Bock.
 His series, Then That Happened was released in June 2016, on which Conrad worked as Executive Producer, Co-Writer and Lead Actor.
 The series is produced by Little y Film and received Official Selection at LA Webfest and earned three nominations, including a nomination for Conrad for Outstanding Writing for a Comedy (Conrad Le Bron, Mischa Ipp and Adam Boys).
+He now resides in Los Angeles where he continues working as an actor, acting coach, voice over artist and model.